 You are not required to seek medical attention.
-However, even if you do not want to prosecute now, collecting the evidence is important in case you change your mind later.
-Without a PERK, it is very hard to prosecute successfully.
-Medical attention is also important because some injuries may not be immediately apparent to the student or may not show up until several days after an incident.
+However, even if you don't want to prosecute now, collecting the evidence is important in case you change your mind later.
+Medical attention is also important because some injuries may not be immediately apparent or realized.

 Is the medical exam confidential?

 You must sign a release for the medical exam to be completed.
-Once signed, the hospital is required to notify the police.
-They may or may not come to the hospital.
-You do not have to talk to them.
+Once signed, the hospital is required to notify the police, but it is up to you if you want to talk to the police when they arrive.

 Options for Reporting